Panic disorder with agoraphobia

 Causes

 The exact cause of panic disorder is unknown, but it is associated with many different factors.
-Panic disorder can occur with or without agoraphobia, but agoraphobia develops in more than a third of cases.
+Panic disorder can occur with or without agoraphobia

 The development of agoraphobia may involve learned behavior, because it reflects a fear of experiencing panic attacks in unprotected settings.
 Sometimes, panic attacks are associated with the areas where they have happened in the past.